Codecademy/docs/content/cpp/concepts/references/references.md

 ---
 Title: 'References'
 Description: 'A reference variable is an alias for another object.
 It is created using the & sign.
-Two things to note: - Anything done to the reference also happens to the original. - Aliases cannot be changed to alias something else. cpp int &sonny = songqiao; '
+Two things to note: Anything done to the reference also happens to the original and aliases cannot be changed to alias something else.'
 Subjects:
   - 'Computer Science'
   - 'Game Development'